modernish/modernish/EXAMPLES.md

   whereas modernish with hardened commands remains just as easy to debug, and ensures faulty commands will not cause any damage.
 I make typos all the time, so this feature has saved me many times.
-Hardening will similarly terminate the script if the `git` executable itself is not found, is killed by a signal, or somehow cannot be invoked – so it also keeps your script from continuing and causing damage in case of system errors.
+Hardening will similarly terminate the script if the utility itself is not found, is killed by a signal, or somehow cannot be invoked – so it also keeps your script from continuing and potentially causing damage in case of system errors, such as out of memory, a hard disk fault, etc.
     * **Line 6:**
       This demonstrates a slightly more complex use case for command hardening.
       By default, `harden` considers any non-zero exit status to be a fatal